Ishan-001/Ishan-001/README.md

 I am a sophpmore at VIT Vellore pursuing B.Tech in Computer Science.
 I try my best to be a full stack App Developer and I love to try out new languages and domains.
 My first language is Java, followed by Python and Kotlin.

 ### Teams & Organisations:
-IEEE-VIT, Codechef-VIT, SmokeTress, BroCode, Script Winter of Code.
+IEEE-VIT, Codechef-VIT, SmokeTress, BroCode, GDG Bangalore, Script Winter of Code.

 A bike ride is the solution to all my problems.